Moesif/moesifasgi/README.md

 #### __`BATCH_SIZE`__
 (optional) __int__, default 25, Maximum batch size when sending events to Moesif.

+#### __`EVENT_BATCH_TIMEOUT`__
+(optional) __int__, default 1, Maximum time in seconds to wait before sending a batch of events to Moesif when reading from the queue

 #### __`EVENT_QUEUE_SIZE`__
 (optional) __int__, default 1000000, the maximum number of event objects queued in memory pending upload to Moesif.
-If the queue is full additional calls to `MoesifMiddleware` will return immediately without logging the event, so this number should be set based on the expected event size and memory capacity
+If the queue is full additional calls to `MoesifMiddleware` will return immediately without logging the event, so this number should be set based on the expected event size and memory capacity.

 #### __`AUTHORIZATION_HEADER_NAME`__
 (optional) _string_, A request header field name used to identify the User in Moesif.
 Default value is `authorization`.
 Also, supports a comma separated string.
 We will check headers in order like `"X-Api-Key,Authorization"`.